Happy Tuesday!

 Sports Betting Account Takeovers — As of 2025, 38 U.S. states and Washington, D.C., have authorized sports betting in at least one form – either through online platforms, at retail sportsbooks, or both.
 Worldwide, consumers are projected to spend USD 90 billion by 2032.
 All of that cash sitting in online sports betting accounts is a very juicy target for Digital Kleptos™ all over the World.
 And these online betting accounts are typically tied to banking accounts used by consumers to transfer funds in or out.
 Hackers are taking over these sports betting accounts, locking the rightful owners out, stealing funds, and leaving a shocking and painful $0 balance when they’re done.

 Entire Truckloads Of Electronics, Beverages And Other Goods — There’s a modern-day train heist happening across America, and this time, some of the bandana-masked robbers are sitting behind screens.
 Cybercriminals are attacking trucking, freight, and logistics companies, impersonating brands and even diverting real cargo shipments to unapproved locations so that the stolen goods can be sold or shipped elsewhere for profit.
-In this “marriage of cybercrime and organized crime,” often the Digital Kleptos™ go after 18-wheelers loaded with food, beverages or a million dollars worth of vapes.
+In this “marriage of cybercrime and organized crime,” often the Digital Kleptos™ go after 18-wheelers loaded with food, beverages, $400,000 worth of lobster headed to Costco, or a million dollars worth of vapes.
 Energy drinks are often stolen and shipped overseas because some of them are banned or restricted outside the U.S. Often these hackers succeed because trucking company employees saved their passwords in their browser.
+Two tractor-trailers picked up 80,000 pounds of beef, valued at $350,000, from a slaughterhouse in northeastern Tennessee, and then vanished.
+In December 2025, there were thefts of beef in Texas (valued at $161,000), chocolate in New Jersey ($150,000) and blueberries and kiwis, also in New Jersey ($160,000).

 Alaska Airlines Frequent Flyer Miles — Hackers gained access to multiple customer accounts, then canceled their booked flights and stole their frequent flyer miles.
 Hackers likely resold the stolen miles to someone else on a third party site.
 One of the targets of this attack, Julie Horgan, is now sharing her story as a warning to other frequent flyers.
 “People need to know this so they can protect themselves and protect their miles,” she said.
 “I wish I would’ve known.
 I wish I could’ve been proactive — change my PIN, change my email … just be more aware of this stuff.”